AbdellahChehat/eng130_aws_cloud/VPC.md

 ## What is a NACLS ?

 - A network access control list (NACL) is an optional layer of security for your VPC that acts as a firewall for controlling traffic in and out of one or more subnets.
-You might set up network ACLs with rules similar to your security groups in order to add an additional layer of security to your VPC.
+-  You might set up network ACLs with rules similar to your security groups in order to add an additional layer of security to your VPC.
+- You can't delete the default rules, but you can change them.
+When you create a network ACL, by default it has no rules in it, and therefore no traffic is allowed through the network ACL.
+You must add rules to the network ACL to control traffic.

 ## DIFFERENCE BETWEEN NACLs and Security Groups?

 - Security group is a firewall on a instance level where as NACL is an added level of security on a subnet level?